-We began our final day with a trip to the library as we’d heard it was good.
-Actually, it wasn’t quite as grand inside as I was expecting, but we took the lift up to the balcony.
+We began our final day with a trip to the library as we’d heard it was really nice.
+Actually, it wasn’t quite as grand inside as I was expecting, but we took the lift up to the balcony anyway.
 We didn’t spend as much time there as we thought we would, which gave us more time for the rest of the day.

 The only thing really left on our list to do was South Bank and the Eureka tower.
 Make sure you get a voucher for Eureka as they’re easy to get (mini-cards, guide books etc).
 We got 10% off because my 15% voucher in Safari Pete’s guide book was out of date.
 Whoops.

 South Bank was “nice”.
-I didn’t find it very exciting, and you don’t need any time to see it.
-The main attraction is Eureka, which costs $19.50 (full price) to go up 88 floors, and an extra $12 to do the 3 metre glass-floored box protruding from the side of the building (we didn’t).
+Unlike Brisbane, I didn’t find it very exciting, and you don’t need any time to see it.
+The main attraction is the Eureka tower, which costs $19.50 (full price) to go up 88 floors, and an extra $12 to stand on the 3 metre glass-floored box protruding from the side of the building (we didn’t).

 We were tempted to splash out on tickets to the Sea Life centre (tickets $38 but the travel shop next to Nomads All Nations was doing them for $22 – check there before you go) but decided that we’d rather relax before our flight that evening.

 Instead, we took the City Circle Tram around the rest of the route that we hadn’t seen, wandered down Elizabeth Street (check out the giant H&M store housed in a beautiful building), and discovered more lanes.
-I also counted seven different Nando’s in the CBD.
+I also counted seven different Nando’s in the CBD!
+SEVEN!